Lausanne, Switzerland Travel Guide

 I only had two days in Lausanne, but I could easily have spent a week because there are so many things to see you will be hard-pressed to decide what to do first.

 First, I took the METRO to Ouchy, the suburb right on the waterfront, and walked along the beautiful promenade.
-My first stop was the Chateau Ouchy, a medieval castle that has been converted into yet another 5-star hotel with only a part of the original wall and the tower remaining.
+My first stop was the Chateau Ouchy, a medieval castle converted into yet another 5-star hotel with only a part of the original wall and the tower remaining.

-Next came the Hotel Beau Rivage to walk in the ample gardens and then the park and Olympic museum.
+Next came the Hotel Beau Rivage to walk in the ample gardens, the park, and the Olympic museum.
 It’s an interactive museum, and you are guided from exhibit to exhibit, learning about the history of the Olympic games from antiquity to modern times.

-The quay of Ouchy is also where the many different boat trips start, which run across and around Lake Geneva.
-You will see the offices and piers of CGN, which is the company running all trips and ferries easily as soon as you leave the Metro stop Ouchy.
-I went on a 2 hour round trip to Vevey and enjoyed a dinner/sunset cruise that lasted about 2 to ½ hours in the evening.
+The quay of Ouchy is also where the many different boat trips run across and around Lake Geneva.
+You will see the offices and piers of CGN, which runs all trips and ferries quickly as soon as you leave the Metro stop Ouchy.
+I went on a 2-hour round trip to Vevey and enjoyed a dinner/sunset cruise that lasted about 2 to ½ hours in the evening.
 You can choose either a sit-down dinner in the glass-enclosed dining room onboard or, much cheaper, and I found far more entertaining, sitting on benches on the upper deck, having snacks and drinks from the bar, listening to music, and watching your fellow passengers dance as the sun sets over the water.

-The next day was spent exploring Lausanne proper visiting the Cathedral via the escalier du Marche.
-The Cathedral is the only church in Europe with a professional town crier who calls out the hours plus a world-famous massive organ.
-I followed up with a stroll around Esplanade de Flon and a visit to a fantastic museum: L’art brut.
+The next day was spent exploring Lausanne proper, visiting the Cathedral via the escalier du Marche.
+The Cathedral is the only European church with a professional town crier who calls out the hours, plus a world-famous massive organ.
+I followed up with a stroll around Esplanade de Flon and visited a fantastic museum: L’art brut.
 It’s a unique museum dedicated to works of art produced by prisoners and people with mental health problems.

 Walking along with Rue du Bourg, you come to St François Square and a church with a curious permanent art installation: charred ladders.

-Follow further along to the Town Hall, watch the talking clock, and return to the Monbenon park for a different view of the lake.
+Follow along to the Town Hall, watch the talking clock, and return to Monbenon park for a different lake view.

 I would have liked to go on more boat trips and see more museums, of which Lausanne has so many.

-If you stay for a few days, you will never be short of exciting things to do and see.
+If you stay for a few days, you will never have exciting things to do and see.